stevja1/RomanNumerals/README.md

 For metrics tracking:
 * New Relic
-> NOTE: For a full list of dependencies, see the pom.xml.

 ## Monitoring and Alerting
 This project leans heavily on New Relic for monitoring and alerting.
 The following "golden signals" can be monitored almost exclusively with New Relic.
+Alerts can be setup around these signals to alert someone via something like PagerDuty if there is an issue.

 ### Availability
 This project includes a health check that can be called by a New Relic synthetic.
-An alert can be built around that synthetic to use something like PagerDuty to page someone.
+An alert can be built around that synthetic.

 ### Responsiveness
 This project's New Relic configuration includes apdex tracking in APM.
-An alert can be setup around apdex to monitor application responsiveness.
+An alert can be setup and thresholds configured around apdex to monitor application responsiveness.

 ### Error Rate
 This project's New Relic configuration includes error rate tracking in APM.
-An alert can be setup around error rate.
+An alert can be setup and thresholds configured around error rate.

 ### Capacity
 Capacity monitoring can be accomplished in multiple ways: